Skip to main content

 “Professor Chen was just special,” Serrallonga said.
 “Knowledge, plus wisdom, plus life experience, plus critical thinking, plus passion for teaching. … I owe him a lot for the world citizen I am right now.”

-Irby Bruce Cauthen Jr. (Grad ’42, ’51) was a professor of English known for his classes on John Milton and William Shakespeare.
+Irby Bruce Cauthen Jr. (Grad class of ’42, class of ’51) was a professor of English known for his classes on John Milton and William Shakespeare.
 He died in 1994.
 During his time at UVA, he received the Thomas Jefferson Award in 1977 among other honors and served as dean of the College of Arts and Sciences from 1962 to 1978.

 Norman Graebner, who died in 2010 at age 94, was known for his scholarship on American diplomacy.
 He joined the University in 1967 as the Edward R. Stettinius Professor of Modern American History and became the Randolph P. Compton Professor in 1982, then receiving the Thomas Jefferson Award in 1985.

-“Professor Graebner inspired me (and so many others) with the story of America,” said Jim Mackay (Col ’83) “Who we have been, who we are, and who we strive to be.”
+“Professor Graebner inspired me (and so many others) with the story of America,” said Jim Mackay (Col class of ’83) “Who we have been, who we are, and who we strive to be.”

 Claudrena Harold is professor of African American and African Studies and History.
 In addition to her teaching, she has written, produced and co-directed six short films that have been screened at international film festivals; and authored or co-written several books, including Charlottesville 2017: The Legacy of Race and Inequity.